wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

 *   (1) Every member of the Authority and every person engaged or employed in connection with the work of the Authority shall maintain and aid in maintaining the secrecy of all matters which come to his knowledge when carrying out his functions or duties under this Act, and shall not communicate any such matters to any person except in the discharge of his functions and duties under this Act.

-    (2) Every person commits an offence and shall be liable on summary conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who wilfully acts in contravention of subsection (1).
+    (2) Every person commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who wilfully acts in contravention of subsection (1).

     Compare: SR 1976/143 r 20

     Section 9(1): amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

+    Section 9(2): amended, on 1 July 2013, by [section 413][56] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Remuneration and travelling allowances

-*   (1) The Authority is hereby declared to be a statutory board within the meaning of the [Fees and Travelling Allowances Act 1951][56].
+*   (1) The Authority is hereby declared to be a statutory board within the meaning of the [Fees and Travelling Allowances Act 1951][57].

-    (2) There shall be paid out of money appropriated by Parliament for the purpose to the members of the Authority remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][56], and the provisions of that Act shall apply accordingly.
+    (2) There shall be paid out of money appropriated by Parliament for the purpose to the members of the Authority remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][57], and the provisions of that Act shall apply accordingly.

     Compare: SR 1974/143 r 21